ibm-cloud-docs/key-protect/view-keys.md

 |`.../keys`|Lists all of your available resources, up to the first 200 keys.|
 |`.../keys?state=5`|Lists keys in the deleted state.|
 |`.../keys?state=2,3`|Lists keys in the suspended and deactivated state.|
-{: caption="Table 4.
-Provides usage notes for the stage query parameter." caption-side="top"}
+{: caption="Provides usage notes for the stage query parameter." caption-side="top"}

 ### Retrieving keys by Extractable value
 {: #filter-keys-extractable-state-api}